 Each student can apply in advance for his or her desired position on the ship and the final decisions will be made by the crew.
 Positions such as ships captain, captain of the guard, or machinist can be chosen and filled by students.
 The crew will always be available to assist and guide the students with their tasks on board.

-This assignment of responsibility will allow students to utilize the skills learned during their courses and career orientation work.
+This assignment of responsibility will allow students to utilize the skills learned.

 The nautical training takes place mainly during watch.
 Students will learn about course determination, cartography, steering and sailing, how to keep watch and machine and safety rounds.
 Here, theoretical content from the classroom can be combined with its practical application.